Argentum11/design_pattern/Factory_Method/README.md

 oberon.woof()
 ```

-It seems that there is no problem at all, but what if there are a hundred kinds of animals and you need all of them to communicate (I only list out ten animals, imagine the difficulty of developing  with more and more animals)
+It seems that there is no problem at all, but what if there are a hundred kinds of animals and you need all of them to communicate (I only list out five animals, imagine the difficulty of developing  with more and more animals)

 ```mermaid
 classDiagram